 Supporting research that will help develop treatments for PHTS

-We fund scientific and medical research that we hope will result in the development of therapy options for adults and children with PHTS within the next 10 years.
+We fund scientific and medical research that we hope will result in the development of treatment options for adults and children with PHTS within the next 10 years.
 The pursuit of this goal should also lead to improvements in the care of people with PHTS.

 This is a significant task but we are not starting at the beginning.
 As well as being involved in PHTS, PTEN, and other genes like it, are often altered in cancers that spontaneously arise.
 Since the discovery of PTEN 20 years ago, scientists have gained a great deal of knowledge about how these genes work in cells and tissues, which is helpful for those researching PHTS.